-All proxies duly executed and received by the Company, unless such proxies have been previously revoked, will be voted on all matters presented at the Annual Meeting in accordance with the instructions given therein by the person executing such proxy or, in the absence of such instructions, will be voted (1) FOR the election to the Board of Directors of each of the eleven nominees identified in this Proxy Statement; (2) FOR the ratification of the selection of KPMG LLP as the Company's independent auditors for 2001; and (3) FOR approval of the Amended Stock Plan.
+All proxies properly executed and received by the Company, unless such proxies have been previously revoked, will be voted on all matters presented at the 2002 Annual Meeting in accordance with the instructions given by the person executing such proxy or, in the absence of such instructions, will be voted (1) FOR the election to the Board of Directors of each of the ten nominees identified in this Proxy Statement; (2) FOR the ratification of the selection of KPMG LLP as the Company's independent auditors for 2002; (3) FOR approval of the Series B Preferred Stock Conversion Rights; (4) FOR approval of the Amended Stock Plan; and (5) AGAINST the stockholder proposal concerning the Company's implementation of an ILO-Based Code of Conduct.
 The Company has no knowledge of any other matters to be brought before the meeting.
-The deadline for receipt by the Secretary of the Company of stockholder proposals for inclusion in the proxy materials for presentation at the Annual Meeting was December 3, 2000.
-No stockholder proposals are included in the proxy materials.
-However, if any other matters are properly presented before the Annual Meeting for action, in the absence of other instructions it is intended that the persons named in the enclosed proxy and acting thereunder will vote in accordance with their best judgment on such matters.
+The deadline for receipt by the Secretary of the Company of stockholder proposals for inclusion in the proxy materials for presentation at the 2002 Annual Meeting was December 31, 2001.
+The Company received one stockholder proposal which is included in these proxy materials.
+Additionally, pursuant to the Company's by-laws, in order for business (other than stockholder proposals submitted pursuant to Rule 14a-8 under the Exchange Act and business specified in the notice of meeting or any supplement thereto) to be properly brought before the 2002 Annual Meeting, notice of such business, including among other things, (i) information regarding the proposed business to be brought before such meeting; (ii) the identity of the stockholder; and (iii) the class of shares of the Company which are owned beneficially or of record by such stockholder, must have been received by the Company between March 3, 2002 and April 2, 2002.
+No such matters have been received by the Company.
+However, if any other matters are properly presented before the 2002 Annual Meeting for action, in the absence of other instructions it is intended that the persons named in the enclosed proxy and acting thereunder will vote in accordance with their best judgment on such matters.

-The submission of a signed proxy will not affect a stockholder's right to attend, or to vote in person at, the Annual Meeting.
-Stockholders who execute a proxy may revoke it at any time before it is voted by filing a written revocation with the Secretary of the Company at 625 Madison Avenue, 6th Floor, New York, New York 10022, Attention: Secretary, by executing a proxy bearing a later date or by attending the Annual Meeting and voting in person.
+The submission of a signed proxy will not affect a stockholder's right to attend, or to vote in person at, the 2002 Annual Meeting.
+Stockholders who execute a proxy may revoke it at any time before it is voted by filing a written revocation with the Secretary of the Company at 625 Madison Avenue, 6th Floor, New York, New York 10022, Attention: Secretary, by executing a proxy bearing a later date or by attending the 2002 Annual Meeting and voting in person.